kevin-fang/high-throughput-febio/INSTALL.md

 ### Native Installation (Linux only):
 - For Ubuntu/Debian: install HTCondor with `sudo apt-get install htcondor` For other Linux distros, you may need to [build from source](https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki).
 When installing, ignore the prompts for filesystems, etc.
 - Move the `condor_config.local` file to `/etc/condor/condor_config.local`
-- Start the condor instance with `sudo /etc/init.d/condor restart`
+- Start the condor instance with `sudo /etc/init.d/condor start`
 - Stop the condor instance with `sudo /etc/init.d/condor stop`
+- To restart the condor instance after changing the config file, run `sudo /etc/init.d/condor restart`
 - To run on startup, you'll want to add `sudo /etc/init.d/condor start` to the `/etc/rc.local` file.

 ## Creating a central manager
-Instructions for creating a central manager are the same as adding a new machine to the network, except that the IP address that you include in the `condor_config.local` files on new machines should be the IP address of the central computer.
+Instructions for creating a central manager are the same as adding a new machine to the network.
+The IP address that you include in the `condor_config.local` files should be the IP address of this central computer.
+Once that's set up, do the following:
 - Follow either the Docker or native installation instructions.
 - If you don't want your central manager to execute jobs, add the following line to your `condor_config.local`:
 `DAEMON_LIST = COLLECTOR, MASTER, NEGOTIATOR, SCHEDD`.

+The central manager should be a computer with very high uptime, ideally one that is always on.
+When the central manager is restarted, all the execution nodes have to be restarted too.
+If for some reason the condor instance itself needs to be restarted on the central manager, run `condor_restart -all` on the central manager.

+If the central manager (CM) needs to be shut down or restarted, run `condor_status -master -format "%s\n" MasterIpAddr > addresses.txt` on the CM. his will save the IP addresses and the ports of all the execution nodes in a file called `addresses.txt`
+- To restart the CM: shut down/reboot/whatever on the CM, and then run ``condor_restart `cat addresses.txt` ``
+- To shutdown the entire network, run ``condor_off `cat addresses` ``

 ## Verifying the installation